 Step 11: Don’t Forget Travel Insurance!

-We put this last so it’s fresh on your mind: travel insurance is essential for Greece and for travel in general!
+We put this last so it’s fresh on your mind: travel insurance is essential for Greece and travel in general!
 Allison and I have both been paying customers of World Nomads for the last two years.
 We love the peace of mind it gives us in case of emergencies, accidents, illnesses, theft, or trip cancellation or disruption.
 Also, car rental accidents in Cyprus, that time a goat peed on Allison’s dress, many cracked phone screens, the time I was too sick to fly to Santorini, etc. You get the idea!

 While Greece is perfectly safe to travel around, there’s always risk inherent in everyday travel, so it’s better to play it safe.
 The saying goes “if you can’t afford travel insurance, you can’t afford to travel” is true!